odoo/documentation/website/optimize/seo.rst

 When the URL of a page changes (e.g. a more SEO friendly version of your product name), you don't have to worry about updating all links:

--  Odoo will automatically update all its links to the new URL
+-  Twenty20 will automatically update all its links to the new URL

 - If external websites still points to the old URL, a 301 redirect will be done to route visitors to the new website